njhumes/orderve/README.md

 ---
 1. There Will be Users and Events.
 1. Users can create update and delete events.
-* The "Host" will have to include the date/time, budget, title, and a brief description of the event.
+* The "Host" will have to include the date/time, budget, title, location and a brief description of the event.
 2. Users can bid on "posted" events.
 * The "Host" can then see all the bids.
+3. Hosts can view all available chefs on a chef index page.

 Bonus